 Practices of all sizes

-The pros and cons outlined for each ophthalmology EMR vendor are drawn directly from feedback shared by practicing clinicians and staff who work with these systems every day.
+The reviews outlined for each ophthalmology EMR vendor are drawn directly from feedback shared by practicing clinicians and staff who work with these systems every day.
 To ensure the information is balanced and reliable, we followed a structured process:

-• Gathering Input: We collected insights through a mix of physician and staff interviews, targeted surveys, and supplemental third-party reviews.
+1. Input Sources: We collected insights through a mix of physician and staff interviews, targeted surveys and supplemented them with feedback from our in-house medical technology experts.
 Our focus remained on ophthalmology and related specialties to maintain accuracy and relevance

 Ophthalmology Cloud EHR – Pros And Cons